Looking for a way to create a simple budget that works?

 But before I get into my system, let me briefly explain how the standard zero-based budget works.

-Basically, you create a budget every month by adding up all of your income and then all of your expenses and deducting your expenses from your income.
+You create a budget every month by adding up all of your income and then all of your expenses and deducting your expenses from your income.
 It’s zero-based because when you take your expenses for the month (and these also include savings and debt repayments) away from your income, your budget should equal zero.

 Income – Expenses = 0